elastic/kibana/rfcs/text/0016_buildkite.md

 2,200 agents was the maximum that we were able to test because of quotas on our GCP account that could not easily be increased.

-We also create a job with 5 parallel steps, and triggered 300 parallel builds at once.
+We also created a job with 5 parallel steps, and triggered 300 parallel builds at once.
 The jobs executed and finished quickly, across ~1500 agents, with no issues and very little overhead.
 Interestingly, it seems that we were able to see the effects of our test in Buildkite's status page graphs (see below), but, from a user perspective, we were unable to notice any issues.

 ![Status Graphs](../images/0016_buildkite_uptime.png)